LeeMorinUCF/ECP3004S21/demo_04_PP_Ch_04_Strings/README.md

 In binary, numbers are represented as the sum of (either 1 or 0 times) 2 raised to the exponent in the positions 0-7.
 For example, the binary number 65, corresponding to the ASCII character "A" is ```10000010```.
 Note that the eight bits can generate numbers from 0-255.
-A larger character set is called UTF-8 contains all the ASCII characters plus another 128.
+The character set is called UTF-8 contains all the ASCII characters plus another 128.

 ## Creating Strings of Characters